anutron/behavior/Docs/Delegator.md

 Delegator Method: detach {#Delegator:detach}
 --------------------------------------------------

-Detaches the appropriate event listeners from the provided container.
+Detaches the appropriate event listeners from the provided container or, if none is provided, all of them that have previously been attached.

 ### Syntax

-	myDelegator.detach(container);
+	myDelegator.detach([container]);

 ### Arguments

-1. container - (*element*) A DOM element (or its ID) to attach delegated events.
+1. container - (*element*; optional) A DOM element (or its ID) to attach delegated events.
+If none is specified all previously attached elements are detached.

 ### Returns